 On the west side of Athens, the Institute for Corrosion and Multiphase Technology operates the largest laboratory in the world for simulating and testing multiphase flow regimes and complex corrosion environments.
-Just east of campus, the 7,000-square-foot Sustainable Energy and Advanced Materials Laboratory houses groundbreaking research in alternative fuels, waste remediation, and sustainable materials.
+Nearby, the Institute for Sustainable Energy and the Environment houses groundbreaking research in alternative fuels, waste remediation, and sustainable materials.
 Pioneering research into algae as fuel feedstock is the main focus of the Biofuels Research Lab in the Ridges buildings on south campus.
 In Lancaster, the Ohio Research Institute for Transportation and the Environment researchers use the $2.5M Accelerated Pavement Load Facility and the National Asphalt Laboratory to test pavement materials and construction under controlled conditions.

 The Russ Research Center in Dayton, Ohio, is a 60-acre high-tech research park where Ohio University provides professional training, and where leading defense, engineering, and technology firms perform research and development.